Jim Cregan: Career

-In 1995 he moved on to form Farm Dogs with Elton John's lyricist Bernie Taupin and they released two albums.
-During 1997 Cregan started to work with Windham Hill Records as both a producer and musician.
+In 1995, he moved on to form Farm Dogs with Elton John's lyricist Bernie Taupin and they released two albums.
+During 1997, Cregan started to work with Windham Hill Records as both a producer and musician.
 Over the next four years he worked as producer and musician with artists such as Janis Ian, Kathleen Keane, Peabo Bryson, Cat Stevens, W.G Snuffy Walden, Grand Drive, Gaelic Storm and Joe Cocker.
 His work achieved top five hits in different charts and several more platinum selling records.
 He recorded two platinum selling albums with Katie Melua, Call off the Search (2003) and Piece By Piece (2005), he has also toured extensively with her.
 Cregan was re-united with Roger Chapman in 2005, at first for live performances and then to produce Chapman's solo album One More Time For Peace (2007).

 In 2008, Cregan formed Creative Music Management with music business lawyer Robert W. Allan.
-Together they managed singer songwriter Charlie Hole.
-Hole's first album "The Joy of a Caged Bird" was produced released in Dec 2012 on Cocomack records and recorded by Cregan.
-In 2011, he formed his own band Cregan & Co.
+Together they managed singer songwriter, Charlie Hole.
+Hole's first album, The Joy of a Caged Bird, was released in December 2012 on Cocomack Records.
+In 2011, he formed his own band, Cregan & Co.
 This gave him the opportunity to perform the songs he had written, recorded and co-produced with Rod Stewart.
 In January 2013, Roger Chapman reformed Family for two concerts in London at the Shepherd's Bush Empire, coinciding with Family winning Classic Rock magazine's "Spirit of Progressive Rock" Award.
-On 13 September 2015, Cregan joined Rod Stewart on stage at the BBC Radio 2 'Live in Hyde Park, London' Festival and joined Family for the group's final shows in late 2016, as part of a line up which only featured Chapman, Poli Palmer and Cregan's work with the band.
+On 13 September 2015, Cregan joined Rod Stewart on stage at the BBC Radio 2 "Live in Hyde Park, London Festival" and joined Family for the group's final shows in late 2016, as part of a line up which only featured Chapman, Poli Palmer and Cregan's work with the band.

-In 2019, Cregan released his autobiography "And on Guitar..." for which Stewart wrote the foreword.
-Along with Broadcaster Alex Dyke and Spandau Ballet singer Tony Hadley, he began a podcast in 2020 called "Stars Cars Guitars" which is also hosted on a Youtube channel.
+In 2019, Cregan released his autobiography And on Guitar... for which Stewart wrote the foreword.
+Along with broadcaster Alex Dyke and Spandau Ballet singer Tony Hadley, he began a podcast in 2020 called Stars Cars Guitars, which is also hosted on a YouTube channel.